 NAQT sells both tournament and practice questions (including a New Middle School Package for beginning teams).
 NAQT is not a universal governing body for all quiz bowl tournaments.
 NAQT has a sample middle school packet available.

 Top teams from local events are invited to the NAQT Middle School National Championship Tournament (MSNCT).
 This is a weekend event near the end of the school year that allows the nation’s top teams to compete against each other.
-The 2017 MSNCT featured 160 teams, who came to Dallas, Texas for 22 rounds of amazing competition.
-The 2018 MSNCT will take place on May 11 - May 13 in Rosemont, Illinois (near Chicago).
+The 2018 MSNCT featured 192 teams, who came to Rosemont, Illinois (near Chicago) for 23 rounds of amazing competition.
+The 2019 MSNCT will take place on May 10 - May 12 in Rosemont, Illinois (near Chicago).

 NAQT is a national quiz bowl format; many states also have their own forms of quiz bowl organized by a state activities association.
 Most active teams choose to compete in both; there are certainly differences among the various options, but, by and large, they are all activities that glorify learning and players that enjoy one are likely to enjoy the others.

 NAQT has made available a New Middle School package of practice questions; it includes three regular tournament sets, one set from the Middle School National Championship Tournament, and an abbreviated copy of our Frequency List study guides, all for the deeply discounted price of $99.

 If you’d be interested in learning more about quiz bowl, please don’t hesitate to contact us at email@example.com or by phone at 888‑411‑6278 (“NAQT”).